-When the Medicare coverage has been exhausted and the client is concurrently eligible for payment at the skilled level of care under a facility aid type, enter client participation into the ABC system.
+When the Medicare coverage has been exhausted and the client is concurrently eligible for payment at the skilled level of care under a facility aid type, enter client participation into the ELIAS system.
 Allow deductions, including personal needs in the month of entry to the facility.

-Enter the first month and ongoing client participation on the ABC system effective the day after Medicare coverage ends.
+Enter the first month and ongoing client participation on the ELIAS system effective the day after Medicare coverage ends.
 For this purpose, "first month" means the first month that the member has to pay client participation.
 This usually is not the month that the member entered the facility.

 - 1. Ms. P, age 78, applies for Medicaid on March 5.
 She reports that she entered the hospital on March 1 and transferred to skilled care on March 5.
 The worker verifies that Ms. P began a new spell of illness as of March 1. - The worker processes the application under the 300% group.
 The worker approves eligibility for QMB on March 22, effective April 1, and for the 300% group on April 4, effective March 1.
-The worker calculates client participation for March 5 (first month) and the ongoing months. - The worker enters the client participation for the first month on TD05, because Ms. P was not QMB-eligible for March.
-The worker enters zero client participation for the ongoing months, and enters a tickler for the month before the 101st day so that client participation can be reentered on the ABC system. - Ms. P is issued a notice informing her of the client participation for March and ongoing months, and that she will not be responsible for paying client participation after March until Medicare is no longer paying the facility.
+The worker calculates client participation for March 5 (first month) and the ongoing months. - Ms. P is issued a notice informing her of the client participation for March and ongoing months, and that she will not be responsible for paying client participation after March until Medicare is no longer paying the facility.
 On the 101st day, she must pay client participation. - 2.
 Mr. B, a QMB Medicaid member, enters skilled level of care on January 15.
 Mr. B asks that the worker determine whether another coverage group would be more advantageous for his situation.
 Since Mr. B is still receiving skilled care on February 15, the IM worker determines that eligibility also could exist under the 300% group.
 He chooses the 300% group. - Since Mr. B is QMB-eligible and was hospitalized for a week before entering skilled level of care, he has Medicare coverage for 100 days of skilled care.
-Medicaid pays the Medicare coinsurance for days 21 through 100. - If the Medicaid rate is higher than the Medicare rate, the IM worker computes client participation but enters zeros on the ABC system for the first month and ongoing client participation.
+Medicaid pays the Medicare coinsurance for days 21 through 100.

+If the Medicaid rate is higher than the Medicare rate, the IM worker computes client participation for the first month and ongoing client participation.
 The poverty level indicator is also entered.
-The ongoing client participation amount is entered on the notice of decision. - If Mr. B still lives in a nursing facility receiving skilled care after the 100-day period covered by Medicare, no change in aid type is required.
-The IM worker enters the already computed client participation on the TD05 screen.
+The ongoing client participation amount is entered on the notice of decision.

+If Mr. B still lives in a nursing facility receiving skilled care after the 100-day period covered by Medicare, no change in aid type is required.
 Note: If this were a new applicant, there would be client participation charged for January.